caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

       *{"none", "sum", "std", "both"}*, *optional*, *default = std*

-      Calculate additional flags using sliding window statistics.
+      Calculate additional flags using sliding-window statistics.
+Options are 'none', 'sum', 'std', and 'both'.
+See usewindowstats, within documentation for CASA FLAGDATA, for further details.

     **combinescans**

       *bool*, *optional*, *default = False*

-      Accumulate data across scans depending on the value of ntime.
+      Accumulate data across scans, depending on the value set for the 'ntime' parameter.

     **flagdimension**

       *{"freq", "time", "freqtime", "timefreq"}*, *optional*, *default = freqtime*

-      Dimensions along which to calculate fits (freq/time/freqtime/timefreq).
+      Dimension(s) along which to calculate a fit(/fits) to the data.
+Options are 'freq', 'time', 'freqtime', and 'timefreq'.
+Note that the differences between 'freqtime' and 'timefreq' are only apparent if RFI in one dimension is signifcantly stronger than in the other.

     **timecutoff**

       *float*, *optional*, *default = 4.0*

-      Flagging thresholds in units of deviation from the fit.
+      Flagging threshold, in units of standard deviation (i.e. sigma) from the fit along the time axis.

     **freqcutoff**

       *float*, *optional*, *default = 3.0*

-      Flagging thresholds in units of deviation from the fit.
+      Flagging threshold, in units of standard deviation (i.e. sigma) from the fit along the frequency axis.

     **correlation**

       *str*, *optional*, *default = ' '*

-      Correlation.
+      Specify the correlation(s) to be considered for flagging with 'tfcrop'.
+E.g. 'XX,YY', or leave as '' to select all correlations.